vikviknotvicky/json-app-similarity/README.md

+A command-line Python program that returns a best-match given a new JSON object.

+# Data

+The originally provided data contains two applications - CRM App and Inventory App.
+The file is stored in `apps/original-apps.json`

-# Generate additional App JSON files
+### Generate additional App JSON files

 Use ChatGPT to generate additional App JSONs.